exoplatform/exoplatform.github.io/docs/guide/developer-guide/simple-integration/activity-type.md

   </external-component-plugins>
 ```

-This xml configuration will indicate to the portal, to insert the gtmpl `.MoodOfTheDayActivityExtension.gtmpl` in the dynamic container `UIPortalApplication-End-Body` when loading the portal.
-The gtmpl load the javascript file which load the activity extension.
+This xml configuration tells the portal to insert the gtmpl `.MoodOfTheDayActivityExtension.gtmpl` in the dynamic container `UIPortalApplication-End-Body` when loading the portal.
+The gtmpl loads the javascript file which loads our activity type extension.

 ## Deploy the extension

-1. We will now build and deploy our extension
+1. Let's build our extension
     ```bash
     cd $EXO_HOME/sources/docs-sample/activity-extensions
     mvn clean package
     ```

-2. And deploy it to the server
+2. Now deploy it to the server
     ```bash
     cp target/activity-extensions.war $EXO_HOME/webapps
     ```